dzk9528/Neural-Architecture-Search-for-CV-Engineers/Understand NAS.md

 The details for different search strategy will be written in different files in the **TODO**

+### Evaluation
+- **Evaluation During NAS**: During the search process, there is an evaluation process for current architecture to generate a metric which is reported to the NAS system to decide how good this architecture is.

+- **Final Architecture Evaluation**: When the search ended, there will be another round of final full evaluation with the optimal NN architecture during the search.

 ## Basic Type of NAS
 ### Multi Trial NAS
 - **Search Space**: Different body part choices of a neural network, could be blocks type choice, layer parameters choice, or number of layers.